elastic/ecs-dotnet/src/Elastic.NLog.Targets/README.md

     - Cloud - Pool seeded with CloudId
   - _NodeUris_ - URIs of the Elasticsearch nodes in the connection pool (comma delimited)
   - _CloudId_ - When using NodePoolType = Cloud
+  - _BootstrapMethod_ - Whether to configure / bootstrap the destination, which requires user has management capabilities (None, Silent, Failure).
+Default = None

 * **Export Authentication**
   - _ApiKey_ - When using NodePoolType = Cloud and authentication via API key.